shibaprasadb/shibaprasadb.github.io/_posts/2025-10-04-class12-dropouts.md

 This exploratory analysis raises more questions than it answers (which has been my goal anyways for this newsletter):

 - **Granular age-cohort data**: Getting actual 15–19 or 16–20 population data by state would dramatically improve the accuracy of per-capita calculations.
+- **Covid's shadow**: Does the pandemic have something to do with this?
+The 2024-2025 cohort would have been in Classes 9-10 during 2020-2021 (peak Covid years).
+If the pandemic disproportionately affected rural schooling (due to a lack of digital infrastructure), we might see this reflected in the numbers.
+Breaking down the data by urban-rural divide would help determine if Covid-induced dropouts are part of the story.
 - **Pre-2017 enrollment patterns**: Analyzing the age distribution of students in West Bengal’s secondary schools from 2015–2020 would reveal if there was indeed an overage bulge.
 - **Dropout analysis**: Where exactly are students dropping out?
 Between Class 8–10?
 Or 10–12?
 State-level progression ratios would be illuminating.
 - **Cross-board comparison**: Many students in urban areas take CBSE/ICSE boards instead of state boards.
 Are West Bengal’s numbers declining while CBSE enrollment is rising?